econ-seunghee/econ-seunghee.github.io/_pages/about.md

 Hi, I am a graduate student in the Department of Economics at Indiana University, Bloomington.
 I expect to graduate in May 2022 and will be available for interviews at the 2022 ASSA meeting.

-Research Interests: Applied Econometrics, Labor Economics, Machine Learning
+Research Interests: Applied Econometrics, Economic Mobility and Inequality, Machine Learning

 Job Market Paper: TEST